-A new project launch brings with it a sense of optimism that the entire process will go forward without a glitch.
-Of course, even the most rookie project manager is less than surprised when things don’t generally proceed according to plan.
+The start of a new project brings with it a sense of optimism, including the fact that the project will be successful as mapped out.
+Of course, even the most novice Project Manager is not surprised when things don’t proceed according to plan.

-One of the most effective methods of dealing with challenges in the project management arena is to anticipate problems or issues before they have an opportunity to arise.
-This renders project managers better equipped to attend to the issues at hand and lessens the chances of project derailment.
+One of the most effective methods of dealing with challenges in the project management process is to anticipate problems or issues before they have an opportunity to arise.
+This enables Project Managers to be better equipped in dealing with issues and lessens the chances of project derailment.

 Most projects are complex, incorporating varying elements of time, resources and people.
 Managing a project successfully takes more than comprehending project management methodology.
-It often entails handling challenges on numerous fronts.
+It often entails handling problems on numerous fronts.

 Below are some of the most common project management issues and how to address them.

-When a project’s goals are not clearly defined from the outset, it becomes extremely difficult to generate the necessary deliverables.
-It also proves problematic to lead a successful project management team.
+When a project’s objectives are not clearly defined from the outset, it becomes extremely difficult to produce the ‘right’ deliverables or effectively lead the team.

-If the goal isn’t clearly defined, it is up to the project manager to communicate this.
-At times, it can be a matter of upper management disagreeing over goals.
-Project managers need to pose the right questions until they are content that stakeholders are in agreement with the project’s goal.
+If the goals aren’t clearly defined, it is the responsibilities of the project manager to communicate this.
+Sometimes, it’s because upper management disagrees with the objectives/goals.
+Project managers need to ask the right questions until they are content that stakeholders are all aligned and in agreement.

-Commonly referred by some project managers as ‘scope creep,’ a project scope becomes a shifting target when upper management fails to keep a close eye on the project and instead, permits the project’s scope to extend beyond the original objectives.
-Too often, project managers make the mistake of implementing every change requested, essentially making the project’s scope a shifting target.
+Often referred by some project managers as ‘scope creep,’ a project scope becomes a shifting target when upper management fails to keep a close eye on the project and instead, permits the project’s scope to extend beyond the original objectives.
+Too often, project managers make the mistake of implementing every change requested, and this causes the project’s scope to be a moving target.

 When accepting a change request, project leaders should assess how the change will impact budget and deadlines before determining how or if to implement it.

-Occasionally, a project comes along that requires a specialized skill set, one that may not be held by any members of the team.
-Even when a project manager recognizes that this is the case, too often the lack of a skill set is not addressed.
+Occasionally, a project requires resources with specialized skill sets, one that may not be held by any members of the team.
+Even when a project manager recognizes that this is the case, often it is not addressed properly.

 An effective and efficient project manager should be able to assess the situation and define what competencies are required as well as evaluate the skills of the available team members and decide what training or outsourcing are necessary for project success.

 It isn’t always sufficient to anticipate challenges and manage risk to avoid them.
-Without contingencies built into a project, it can be held up for extended periods of time, as various potential solutions are evaluated.
-But just as a general lack of contingencies can spell the end of a project, so can a half-baked effort to formulate enough plan B’s to keep things on track.
-Too much uncertainty regarding preferred options when a challenge pops up can be as dangerous to the project’s success as no contingency at all.
+Without contingencies built into a project plan, there can be delays that impact the project for extended periods of time, as various potential solutions are evaluated.
+And while a lack of contingencies can spell terrible trouble for a project, so can a half-baked effort to formulate enough plan B’s to keep things on track.
+Too much uncertainty regarding preferred options, when a challenge pops up, can be as dangerous to the project’s success as no contingency at all.

 Project managers need to be certain that contingencies are in place from the very start of the project.
-Once they have identified the most likely challenges or risks, project managers can go about coming up with detailed solutions that can be implemented if necessary.
-It is important that project managers work out solutions down to adequate level of detail so that contingencies can be put into place immediately, should situations dictate.
+Once they have identified the most likely challenges or risks, project managers can come up with detailed solutions that can be implemented if necessary.
+It is important that project managers work out solutions, at an adequate level of detail, to ensure that contingencies can be implemented immediately, should situations dictate.